 How to begin digitizing your M&A

 Frame buyer responsibilities early.
 Start to define buyer responsibilities for Day 1 as early as the due diligence phase—even earlier if possible.
-In tandem, develop a TSA blacklist that breaks down the services essential to close the deal versus those that are off limits.
+In tandem, develop a TSA services list that breaks down the services essential to close the deal versus those that are off limits.
 Don’t let your organization’s current capabilities limit the possibilities.

 Utilize as-a-service alternatives.
 Instead of cloning IT systems, consider using proven as-a-service solutions to rapidly shift entire infrastructures from one company to another.
 This eliminates the need for the seller to maintain legacy infrastructure until the buyer gets up to speed and transfers can be made.